dataAiOliver/dataAndAiExamples/ragComplexPdfs/data/output.md

 - Net income attributable to Uber Technologies, Inc. was $595 million.
 - Adjusted EBITDA of $665 million, up $579 million YoY.
 - Net cash used in operating activities was $244 million and free cash flow was $(303) million.
+- Unrestricted cash, cash equivalents, and short-term investments were $4.3 billion at the end of the fourth quarter.

+### CEO and CFO Statements

+"We ended 2022 with our strongest quarter ever, with robust demand and record margins," said Dara Khosrowshahi, CEO.

+"In 2022, we significantly exceeded our profitability outlook, with an incremental margin of 10%," said Nelson Chai, CFO.

-## Outlook for Q1 2023
+### Outlook for Q1 2023

-For Q1 2023, Uber anticipates:

-- Gross Bookings to grow 20% to 24% YoY on a constant currency basis.
+- Gross Bookings to grow 20% to 24% YoY on a constant currency basis, with an expected 3 percentage point currency headwind.
 - Adjusted EBITDA of $660 million to $700 million.

-"We ended 2022 with our strongest quarter ever, with robust demand and record margins," said Dara Khosrowshahi, CEO.

-"In 2022, we significantly exceeded our profitability outlook," said Nelson Chai, CFO.
+For more detailed information, please refer to the official UBER financial report for Q4 2022.
 ---
-# Uber Quarterly Report Q4 2022
+# UBER Financial Performance Q4 2022

 # Financial and Operational Highlights for Fourth Quarter 2022